The Fifth Petal by Brunonia Barry

 When I was in middle school and early high school, I was fascinated by the Salem Witch Trials.
 I read several books about them just for fun and was so entranced when, on a trip to Boston, my family made a day's stop in Salem, the place where it all happened.
 This younger nerd in me needed this book.
 It felt like it was written just for the me of 7 years ago.
 The mystery, supernatural elements, and suspense of this book were very impressive.
 The pacing really sped up in the middle of the book and drove me on to the next page every second while I was reading.

-The writing in this book is very impressive and instantly intriguing.
-I'm very glad I had the opportunity to read this book, though it certainly spooked me at times too.
+The writing here is very impressive and instantly intriguing.
+I'm very glad I had the opportunity to read this book, especially because it was a spooky and thrilling read at times too.

 Book links for Goodreads, Amazon, Barnes and Noble.